codenvy/docs/src/main/_docs/user-guide/user-permissions.md

 | stack                      |
 | recipe                     |

-`instance` parameter corresponds to the ID of the resource you want to get the applied permissions for all users.
+The `instance` parameter is mandatory and is the ID of a specific instance of the chosen domain

-`userId` parameter corresponds to the ID of the user who want to grant certain permissions.
+The `userId` parameter is mandatory and is the ID of the user that will receive the permission assignment.

-Sample `body` to grant user `userID` permissions to a workspace `workspaceID`:
+Example:
+Grant read, use and configure permisssions to user `usergzqqr13iul7tvxzo` for workspace `workspace1kycpeyyyxe1q5yk`:

 ```json
 {